TrueSight Operations Management architecture

 |Silk Performer for TrueSight Operations Management|

-Silk Performer is a utility that enables application specialists to record .ltz scripts that simulate user transactions.
+Silk Performer is a utility that enables application specialists to record scripts (packaged in .ltz format) that simulate user transactions.

-The scripting utility also serves as an execution module to run scripts on the computer with the Synthetic Transaction Execution Adapter (TEA) Agent.
+The scripting utility consists of a workbench, where application workflows are recorded, and an execution module, to run scripts on the computer with the TEA Agent.

 Either the full Silk Performer installation or the Silk Performer agent must be installed on every computer where the TEA Agent is installed.